 The crawler drive shaft rotates at a high speed.

-- Make sure the crawler drive shaft is securely attached at both ends. - Make sure the collar is fully engaged with the splines. - Make sure the guards are in place and securely attached at both ends during operation. - Do not attempt to service the drive shaft until the crane has been parked and the engine stopped.
+- Make sure the guards are in place and securely attached at both ends during operation. - Do not attempt to service the drive shaft until the crane has been parked and the engine stopped.